 - Bring together practitioners and researchers from the Defence and Security areas in order to share knowledge and expertise.

-- Identify areas of interest to the community in order to direct the Sections focus.
+- Identify areas of interest to the community in order to direct our focus.